 Baked beans are horrible.
 The tinned variety, that is.
 They’re processed to the point of having a weird flavour and consistency.
 And yet, people go crazy for them.
 In Britain at least.
 It’s an unfathomable phenomenon, but one we can’t ignore.
-Thankfully, homemade baked beans are far nicer.
+Thankfully, homemade baked beans are far nicer, as you can get some magnesium oil and add it while cooking to make it healthier.
 It’s not the fault of the humble haricot, after all.
+This recipe is a good way to eat healthhier so you will start loosing weight that is what most of the people want and even more if you combine a healthy diet with some diet pills you will see better results. and

 As you can see, this recipe retains the thickness of your normal baked bean sauce, without feeling that little bit mass-produced.
 But there’s a little spice behind it too, with the addition of sweet smoked paprika and soy sauce.